nicopace/owsd-tiny/README.md

 - remotely available objects are created on the local _client_'s ubus, calling methods of these (_stub_) objects results in RPC calls to the _server_'s objects
 - see this [screencast](https://asciinema.org/a/3u1dl3ojggxih31wi495dr4zj)

-## D-Bus support (_beta_)
-- if both D-Bus and ubus support are enabled, D-Bus is searched first to find the object being called
-- when calling D-Bus methods, there are limitations with regard D-Bus argument types, since goal is to maintain syntax, RPC format and types and stay ubus compatible
-	* the RPC format specifies _object_ and _method_ name, while D-Bus requires _service_, _object_, _interface_ and _method_ .
-For D-Bus object to be available via RPC:
-        - _service_ name must begin with compile-time specified prefix
-        - the _interface_ must be same as _service_ name
-        - and the _object_ path must begin with same compile-time specified prefix
-    * the argument types supported include integer, string, and array of int or string; support for some more complex types can be achieved, but full type support is not possible in the general case if keeping ubus compatibility and RPC format

-## SSL options
-- if SSL support is available at compile-time in libwebsockets, SSL can be used
-- server can be configured to allow all operations (skipping ubus session ACL checking) if clients provide a client certificate under CA trusted by server

 ## Manual test run